hypo69/hypo/pytest/gemini/src/logger/_examples/__init__.md

 6. **Mode Test:** Checks for `MODE`'s correct data type and value.
 Replace `['dev', 'prod']` with actual possible values if needed.

-7. **Edge Case Example (Important):**  The `test_version_edge_case` example illustrates how to design tests for specific scenarios that might not be fully covered by the normal test cases (e.g., handling of versions earlier than a specific release).
+7. **Edge Case Example (Important):**  The `test_version_edge_case` example illuStartes how to design tests for specific scenarios that might not be fully covered by the normal test cases (e.g., handling of versions earlier than a specific release).
 You'll need to replace the example with the actual edge cases or validation logic in your code.

 8. **Error Handling:** Uses `pytest.raises` to test for exceptions, a crucial part of robust testing.
-The example `test_no_attribute` demonstrates how to handle cases where you expect attributes or values to not exist (or raise exceptions).
+The example `test_no_attribute` demonStartes how to handle cases where you expect attributes or values to not exist (or raise exceptions).

 **How to Run the Tests:**